Llanowars/jdasilva/README.md

 ## My profile page.

-You will find here my profile page with some informations about me and what I do
+You will find here some informations about me and what I do